Pittsburgh Failure to Treat Lawyer

 Ready to Fight for Your Compensation

 When you seek medical help, you trust that your healthcare providers will offer timely and adequate treatment.
 Unfortunately, that doesn’t always happen.
 If a medical professional’s negligence or inaction caused your condition to worsen or created new complications, you may have grounds for a medical malpractice claim.
-At Friday & Cox, our experienced Pittsburgh failure to treat lawyers are committed to holding negligent healthcare providers accountable and helping victims secure the justice they deserve.
+At Friday & Cox LLC, our experienced Pittsburgh failure to treat lawyers are committed to holding negligent healthcare providers accountable and helping victims secure the justice they deserve.

 Contact us today at (412) 900-8250 to schedule a free initial consultation.